 Roughly 90% of buyers work with agents.
 If you attract a represented buyer, they’ll have to cover their own agent’s fee.
 This may deter some buyers who may not want or have the ability to cover this fee out of pocket on top of their down payment.

-For some — particularly those who like highly personalized customer service — this could be stressful or frustrating to deal with.
+For some people — particularly those who like highly personalized customer service — REX's team-based customer service experience could be stressful or frustrating to deal with.

-It also injects more risk into the process, as having more cooks in the kitchen can often lead to miscommunication, disorganization, and delays.
+It also injects more risk into the process.
+Having more cooks in the kitchen can often lead to miscommunication, disorganization, and delays.
 In a high-stakes transaction like a real estate deal, this could present major problems.

-That said, the selling experience may vary considerably depending on your location.
+With REX, your selling experience and outcome may vary considerably based on your location.

 In large metro areas where REX has a big presence, you may work with a bigger team than you would in a smaller or more remote market.